 Approximately half of affected individuals develop skin abnormalities including small raised bumps (papules), slightly larger, deeper bumps just below the surface of the skin (subcutaneous nodules), skin ulcers, bleeding (hemorrhage) within skin layers, causing the appearance of small purplish spots on the skin (petechiae), and/or areas of purple discoloration caused by bleeding vessels near the surface of the skin (purpura).
 Skin lesions may or may not be painful.
 Some affected individuals may have painfully cold fingers and toes in response to cold (Raynaud’s phenomenon) caused by lack of blood flow to these areas.
 Sometimes, this is severe enough to cause tissue death (gangrene) of the tips of the fingers and toes.

 In rare instances, individuals may also develop neurological abnormalities including inflammation and degeneration of nerve fibers outside of the brain and spinal cord (peripheral neuropathy), injury to a few peripheral nerves in different areas simultaneously (mononeuritis multiplex), and inflammation of cranial nerves (cranial neuritis).
 Peripheral neuropathy can cause a sensation of numbness, burning or tingling in the hands or feet.
 Mononeuritis multiplex can cause pain, weakness and abnormal sensations in the affected areas.
-The specific symptoms depended on which areas of the body are affected.
-Symptoms of cranial symptoms depend on which cranial nerves are affected.
+The specific symptoms depend on which areas of the body are affected.
+Symptoms of cranial nerve involvement depend on which cranial nerves are affected.
 Headaches, seizures, and paralysis on one side of the body (hemiplegia) have also been reported.

 Other rare symptoms include abnormalities of the heart (cardiac) including inflammation of the membranous sac that surrounds the heart (pericarditis), inflammation of the endocardium (endocarditis), which is the inner membrane lining of the heart, inflammation of the arteries that supply blood to the heart muscles (coronary arteritis), and disease of the heart muscle (cardiomyopathy).
 Some affected individuals may be at an increased risk of having a stroke or heart attack (myocardial infarction).

 The exact cause of granulomatosis with polyangiitis is not fully understood.
-Because of the characteristic tissue changes seen in affected tissues, and increased immune response of the body, an immune reaction has been suggested as a possible basis for the disorder.
+Because of the characteristic tissue changes seen in affected tissues, and increased immune response of the body, an abnormal immune reaction has been suggested as a possible basis for the disorder.
 Many researchers consider the disorder an autoimmune disorder.
 Autoimmune disorders are caused when the body’s natural defenses against “foreign” or invading organisms begin to attack healthy tissue for unknown reasons.

 In granulomatosis with polyangiitis, white blood cells called neutrophils release abnormal immune proteins that can damage the body.
 Normally, neutrophils are instrumental in fighting off infection by surrounding and destroying bacteria that enter the body.
 About 85%-90% of have antineutrophil cytoplasmic antibodies (ANCA).
 Of these people, about 80% have what is called cytoplasmic-ANCA, or c-ANCA.
 About 20% of those people have perinuclear-ANCA, or p-ANCA.
 Antibodies, or immunoglobulins, are specialized proteins that bind to invading or foreign substances in the body and bring about their destruction.
 Autoantibodies are antibodies that mistakenly attack healthy tissue.
 The exact role these autoantibodies play in the development of granulomatosis with polyangiitis is not fully understood.